-Multi-effects processors are an efficient way for guitar players to keep their pedal setups under control, and get a massive array of incredible sounds in one easy-to-carry package.
-Hobby guitarists appreciate multi-effects pedals for their ease of use and simple setup requirements, but for working musicians they can be a life saver.
-No more dragging a bag full of stomp boxes to a show and pulling your hair out trying to organize all the patch cords.
-With one, powerful multi-effects unit you get all the sounds you need, and you’ll go through a lot less gaffer tape.
+Multi-effects pedals are an efficient way for guitar players to keep their pedal setups under control, and get a massive array of incredible sounds in one easy-to-carry package.
+Hobby guitarists appreciate them for their ease of use and simple setup requirements, but for working musicians, they can be a lifesaver.

-The BOSS GT-100 is the follow-up to the popular BOSS GT-10.
+The BOSS GT-100 earns the number-one spot here.
+This is the follow-up to the popular BOSS GT-10.
 But there are some serious upgrades here, particularly when it comes to realistic amp modeling.
-BOSS’s advanced COSM processor does a great job of recreating classic amp tones, but also provides a palette for creating epic tones of your own.
+BOSS’s advanced COSM processor does a great job of recreating classic amp tones but also provides a palette for creating epic tones of your own.

 The EZ Tone feature and dual LCD screens make it simple to dial in the sounds you want without having to wade through hard-to-see menus.
 In my opinion, this is one of the sweetest features of this unit.
 Figuring out menus can be a real drag with effects processors, and for those who like to dial in and go this pedal is a great choice.

+The Line 6 POD HD500X is next on my list, and to be honest it was pretty tough to choose between it and the BOSS.
 Line 6 is a leader in digital effects and modeling.
 The Line 6 Spider is a legendary amp, and their pedals are right up there too.
 When the first POD came out years ago, it changed everything.
 The power of the POD is harnessed here in one of the best guitar multi-effects pedals you’ll find on the market today.
-The POD HD500X built on the legacy of the HD500, one of the most popular floor processors of all time.
-The HD500X brings even more power, and more amp models, including classic HD emulations of Fenders, Marshalls and Soldanos.

 BOSS GT-100 vs Line 6 POD HD500X